HP to RPM Converter

 HP to RPM Converter Explained

 Horsepower and RPM are connected by torque.
 Power tells you how fast work is done, while torque is the twisting force.
 RPM measures how quickly the shaft turns.
 Without torque, horsepower cannot be converted to RPM.
-You always need at least two of the three—power, torque, and rotational speed—to solve for the third.
+You always need two of the three—power and torque—to solve for the rotational speed.

 HP to RPM Formulas & Derivations

-The starting point is the same in every system: P = T × ω, where P is power, T is torque, and ω is angular velocity in radians per second.
-We then convert units and isolate RPM.
-Here are the common working forms you will use in a converter.
+The starting point is P = T × ω, where P is power, T is torque, and ω is angular velocity in radians per second.
+The converter isolates RPM and bakes the unit conversions into the constant 5252.
+Here are the exact working forms this tool uses.

 How to Use HP to RPM (Step by Step)

 Follow these steps to translate a power rating to an expected shaft speed.
-The key is to keep the units consistent and to apply rounding only after you have computed the final RPM.
+The tool keeps the units consistent for you and applies rounding only to the final RPM via the Output Decimals control.

-• Enter the torque value in the matching unit (ft·lbf or N·m).
+• Enter the torque value in the Torque field.
 Use a measured or rated torque.

-That is all you need in most cases.
-If you are estimating torque, you can rearrange the same formulas to solve for T instead.
+That is all you need.
+If you are estimating torque, you can rearrange the same formula to solve for torque instead.
 Be aware that many engine spec sheets list peak power at a different RPM than peak torque.

 What You Need to Use the HP to RPM Converter

-You need two reliable numbers to compute RPM from horsepower: a power value and a torque value.
-The converter also needs to know which definition of horsepower you are using and what output precision you want.
+You need two reliable numbers to compute RPM from horsepower: a power value in HP and a torque value.
+The converter also needs to know the torque unit and the output precision you want.

 Most engines and motors publish nominal and peak figures.
 If your torque is an estimate, the calculated RPM will also be an estimate.
 For very high or very low values, confirm that the torque and power are measured at the same operating point.
-Extremely small torque inputs can blow up the result (RPM tends to infinity as torque approaches zero).
+Extremely small torque inputs can blow up the result (RPM tends to infinity as torque approaches zero), which is why the tool requires torque greater than zero.

 Using the HP to RPM Converter: A Walkthrough